pavankumarinfo/AI_Prompt_Real_example/AI_Training_Path.md

-# 2-Month Training Plan for AI Expertise in Pharma and Science Domains
+# 2-Month Training Plan for AI Expertise in Pharma and Science Domains using LinkedIn Learning

 ## Week 1-2: Foundations of AI and Machine Learning